"The forest is the therapist, the guide just opens the doors." -Amos Clifford, ANFT

 Moving back to the States, Georgia began herbal supplement guidance at a local pharmacy.
 She heard patients’ stories about anxiety, depression, and fatigue again and again.
 “This is just not me,” they’d say.
 It was clear that reconnecting with the healing power of nature, with the self, with time, and with others would serve not only individuals but the community as a whole.
 Georgia became a certified Guide with the Association of Nature and Forest Therapy and is passionate about helping Nashvillians connect with nature and themselves in a new way.

-In addition to guiding and taking care of her new daughter, Georgia is currently earning her Master's degree in Mental Health Counseling.
+In addition to guiding and taking care of her two young daughters, Georgia is currently earning her Master's degree in Mental Health Counseling.
 She hopes someday to integrate her counseling practice with Forest Therapy for a full spectrum of healing options.